dkopko/cb/README.md

 * The program thread (a.k.a.
 "Mutator") to hold 3 maps of `handle -> address`:
   A, B, C.
-* Mutator only ever modifies C.
+* Mutator only ever modifies A.
-* These maps have a precedence: entries in C supersede entries in B which supersede entries in A.  (It can be said that C "overlays" B "overlays" A.)
+* These maps have a precedence: entries in A supersede entries in B which supersede entries in C.  (It can be said that A "overlays" B "overlays" C.)
-* When Mutator needs to lookup an address for a given handle it checks C then B then A, stopping when it finds the entry.
+* When Mutator needs to lookup an address for a given handle it checks A then B then C, stopping when it finds the entry.
-* Deletions of an entry for handle `h` must be performed by storing a mapping `h -> TOMBSTONE` in C, because a simple deletion of `h` in C would otherwise allow an entry for `h` to "peek through" from B or A.
+* Deletions of an entry for handle `h` must be performed by storing a mapping `h -> TOMBSTONE` in A, because a simple deletion of `h` in A would otherwise allow an entry for `h` to "peek through" from B or C.
-* Asynchronously to the Mutator, the GC thread can consolidate and merge maps A and B into a merged map M.  (M gets then union of A's and B's keys minus B's keys whose value was TOMBSTONE, then all data at the addresses get relocated and the addresses updated.)
+* Asynchronously to the Mutator, the GC thread can consolidate and merge maps C and B into a merged map M.  (M gets then union of C's and B's keys minus B's keys whose value was TOMBSTONE, then all data at the addresses get relocated and the addresses updated.)
-* Once the GC has completed its consolidation, it can inform the Mutator of M, which can then atomically do:  A=M, B=C, C=(empty) (these should be seen as cheap pointer-like assignments, not recursive actions).
+* Once the GC has completed its consolidation, it can inform the Mutator of M, which can then atomically do:  C=M, B=A, A=(empty) (these should be seen as cheap pointer-like assignments, not recursive actions).
-* This cycle repeats over time, such that the C map migrates to B, which will eventually get merged by the GC with A, allowing the Mutator to never have to stop for GC consolidations.
+* This cycle repeats over time, such that the A map migrates to B, which will eventually get merged by the GC with C, allowing the Mutator to never have to stop for GC consolidations.

-#### Q: "Won't the deallocation of the old A and B maps cause work for the Mutator?"
+#### Q: "Won't the deallocation of the old C and B maps cause work for the Mutator?"
-A: No, we can deallocate A and B en-masse based on how allocations will only have increasing offsets and how we calculate our used-data-range of the ring-buffer.
+A: No, we can deallocate C and B en-masse based on how allocations will only have increasing offsets and how we calculate our used-data-range of the ring-buffer.
 The used-data-range of the ring-buffer goes from `LOW = min(lowest_offset(A), lowest_offset(B), lowest_offset(C))` to `HIGH = cursor` (the ring-buffer's next-allocation cursor).
-As each A map was formerly a B map, and each B map was formerly a C map, note that the following is true for a given set of maps: `lowest_offset(A) < lowest_offset(B) < lowest_offset(C)`.
+As each C map was formerly a B map, and each B map was formerly an A map, note that the following is true for a given set of maps: `lowest_offset(C) < lowest_offset(B) < lowest_offset(A)`.
-Also, as the maps get reassigned by Mutator upon notifcation of GC consolidation, note that the following will be true: `lowest_offset(old_A) < lowest_offset(M) AND lowest_offset(old_B) < lowest_offset(M)`.
-This is because M must necessarily have been constructed *after* A and B, so it will have a higher `lowest_offset` than both of them.
-As such, upon the reassignment of the maps and recalculation of `LOW`, the old_A and old_B maps will exist below `LOW` (`LOW` having been essentially recalculated as `LOW = min(lowest_offset(M), lowest_offset(old_C), lowest_offset(new_C))`.
-This means old_A and old_B now exist outside the used data range (LOW..HIGH) of the ring-buffer, which means those locations are considered deallocated and free for reuse with no further action.
+Also, as the maps get reassigned by Mutator upon notifcation of GC consolidation, note that the following will be true: `lowest_offset(old_C) < lowest_offset(M) AND lowest_offset(old_B) < lowest_offset(M)`.
+This is because M must necessarily have been constructed *after* C and B, so it will have a higher `lowest_offset` than both of them.
+As such, upon the reassignment of the maps and recalculation of `LOW`, the old_C and old_B maps will exist below `LOW` (`LOW` having been essentially recalculated as `LOW = min(lowest_offset(M), lowest_offset(old_A), lowest_offset(new_A))`.
+This means old_C and old_B now exist outside the used data range (LOW..HIGH) of the ring-buffer, which means those locations are considered deallocated and free for reuse with no further action.

 #### Q: "Will the Mutator and GC need to contend through atomic operations on the ring-buffer's cursor?"
-A: No, Mutator can initiate the GC collection by preallocating a region in the ring-buffer which is `size(A) + size(B)` and then passing that region to GC to be filled in with M.  Note that this doesn't affect M's relative placement to A and B:  M will still exist after A and B.
+A: No, Mutator can initiate the GC collection by preallocating a region in the ring-buffer which is `size(C) + size(B)` and then passing that region to GC to be filled in with M.  Note that this doesn't affect M's relative placement to C and B:  M will still exist after C and B.

 #### Q: "What happens when the offset reaches the end of the ring-buffer and as such gets modulo'd down to a lower value?
 Then the above comparisons won't work, right?"
 A: We keep the offsets in a pre-modulo'd state (actually, "pre-masked" as we